wabo-kabrel/Markdown-Exploration/README.md

 Feel free to browse each `.md` file in the `Brief Markdown Notes` directory to learn different Markdown features and best practices.

 ##  License
-This project is for educational purposes and does not currently include a specific license.
-You may freely use the content for learning.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---
 Happy Markdowning!